KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 6. Warning: No LICENSE file.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [mmpm by Bee-Mar](https://github.com/Bee-Mar/mmpm)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Recommendation: Found `uses: actions/checkout@v3` in file `build.yml`: Replace it with v4.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-mmpm by bee-mar](https://github.com/bee-mar/MMM-mmpm)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Modulebar by Snille](https://github.com/Snille/MMM-Modulebar)